 According to ASHA's position statement titled

-Facilitated Communication, "It is the position of the American Speech-Language Hearing Association (ASHA) that the scientific validity and reliability of facilitated communication have not been demonstrated to date.
-Information obtained through or based on facilitated communication should not form the sole basis for making any diagnostic or treatment decisions" (ASHA, 1995, para.
+Facilitated Communication, "It is the position of the American Speech-Language Hearing Association (ASHA) that the scientific validity and reliability of facilitated communication have not been demonstrated to date."
+(ASHA, 1995, para.
 2).

 Functional Communication Training